alizta27/dream-enggine/README.md

 ### `npm start`

-Don't forget to put your rapid API Key on `src/api/searchApi.jsx`
+Don't forget to put your rapid API Key on `src/api/searchApi.jsx`.
+You can see the detail on the link of rapid-API documentation above.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.